 This Netgear WiFi extender is one we personally use, and it’s one of the most valuable nomad luggage items we carry to ensure we always get work done on time –making it one of our personal favorite unique travel gifts.

-A VPN is a must-have travel gift because you never know how secure a hotel WiFi connection is, or if local governments are looking on.
+A VPN is a must-have gift for someone going abroad because you never know how secure a hotel WiFi connection is, or if local governments are looking on.

 Did you know that looking at gay pornography, specific memes that involve national leaders, or even leaving a negative review online is illegal in some countries?
 Just sayin’.